mateors/tutorial/couchbase-lite-go-version.md

     1. set the full path of your gcc for the golang environtment using following command.
     >set CC=C:\mingw64\bin\gcc.exe

-    2. copy paste **CouchbaseLiteC.dll** file into two places.
+    2. copy paste **CouchbaseLiteC.dll** file into two different places.
-    > copy CouchbaseLiteC.dll file $GOPATH\pkg\mod\github.com\svr4\couchbase-lite-cgo@v0.2.5
+    > copy CouchbaseLiteC.dll into $GOPATH\pkg\mod\github.com\svr4\couchbase-lite-cgo@v0.2.5\

-    > copy CouchbaseLiteC.dll file and paste into your project root directory
+    > copy CouchbaseLiteC.dll into your project root directory \

     (My golang working directory is E:\GOLANG)

-5. Now run the go build command again to build your project .exe file (as i am on windows)
+5. Now run the *go build* command again to build your project .exe file (as i am on windows)
 > go build

-If the above code ran successfully you get an .exe on your project root directory \
+If the above command run successfully you will get an .exe on your project root directory \
 (in my case its E:\GOLANG\src\mateors\embed-lite-db)

-Now you may run .exe file to check everything working perfectly. in my case ./embed-lite-db.exe ran successfully and got the following output:
+Now you may run .exe file to check everything working perfectly.\
+In my case ./embed-lite-db.exe ran successfully and got the following output:

 ```
 E:\GOLANG\src\mateors\embed-lite-db>embed-lite-db.exe